 - When dividing the cake batter between multiple cake tins, it is best to weigh the cake tins after filling the batter in to make sure the batter is consistently filled in each tin.
 This will ensure the cakes are all cooked uniformly.

-- If you refrigerate the cake before decorating, make sure it comes back to room temperature before layering or carving.
+- If you refrigerate the cake before decorating, make sure to bring it back to room temperature before layering or carving.
 The cake tends to be crumbly when its straight out of the fridge but is perfectly soft and moist at room temperature.

 Ingredients